Scan execution policies

 • Enforcement of scan execution policies on projects with an existing GitLab CI/CD configuration introduced in GitLab 16.2 with a flag named scan_execution_policy_pipelines.
 Feature flag scan_execution_policy_pipelines removed in GitLab 16.5.

 • Overriding predefined variables in scan execution policies introduced in GitLab 16.10 with a flag named allow_restricted_variables_at_policy_level.
-Disabled by default.
+Enabled by default.
+Feature flag allow_restricted_variables_at_policy_level removed in GitLab 17.5.

-Scan execution policies are enforced for all applicable projects, even those without a GitLab CI/CD configuration file or where AutoDevOps is disabled.
-Security policies create the file implicitly so that the policies can be enforced.
-This ensures policies enabling execution of secret detection, static analysis, or other scanners that do not require a build in the project, are still able to execute and be enforced.
+Scan execution policies are enforced across all projects that are linked to the security policy project and are within the scope of the policy.
+For projects without a .gitlab-ci.yml file, or where AutoDevOps is disabled, security policies create the .gitlab-ci.yml file implicitly.
+This ensures policies enabling execution of secret detection, static analysis, or other scanners that do not require a build in the project, are still able to run and be enforced.

-Policy jobs for scans other than DAST scans are created in the test stage of the pipeline.
-If you modify the default pipeline stages, to remove the test stage, jobs will run in the scan-policies stage instead.
-This stage is injected into the CI pipeline at evaluation time if it doesn’t exist.
-If the build stage exists, it is injected just after the build stage.
-If the build stage does not exist, it is injected at the beginning of the pipeline.
+Policy jobs for scans, other than DAST scans, are created in the test stage of the pipeline.
+If you remove the test stage from the default pipeline, jobs run in the scan-policies stage instead.
+This stage is injected into the CI/CD pipeline at evaluation time if it doesn’t exist.
+If the build stage exists, it is injected just after the build stage, otherwise it is injected at the beginning of the pipeline.
 DAST scans always run in the dast stage.
 If this stage does not exist, then a dast stage is injected at the end of the pipeline.

 Scan execution policy editor

 Once your policy is complete, save it by selecting Configure with a merge request at the bottom of the editor.
 You are redirected to the merge request on the project’s configured security policy project.
 If one does not link to your project, a security policy project is automatically created.
-Existing policies can also be removed from the editor interface by selecting Delete policy at the bottom of the editor.
+Existing policies can also be removed from the editor interface by selecting Delete policy at the bottom of the editor to introduce a merge request to remove the policy from your policy.yml file.

 Most policy changes take effect as soon as the merge request is merged.
 Any changes that do not go through a merge request and are committed directly to the default branch may require up to 10 minutes before the policy changes take effect.